ramanaguru/Java_Practice/README.md

-Hi, I am <span style="font-size:75px;">Ramana</span> 😊, Making Java Easy for You
+Hi, I am <span style="font-size:75;">Ramana</span> 😊, Making Java Easy for You

 Make sure to follow me on LinkedIn:   https://www.linkedin.com/in/ramanagurunilacandane/

 Check out my portfolio:  https://ramanaguru-portfolio.netlify.app/

-Order to Follow for Better Understanding, If You Are a Beginner 📚 Here is the recommended order to follow, with each file and a brief description along with emojis for a fun and engaging overview:
+If You Are a Beginner 📚   :

+    The file structure and name of the file as order to follow and mention/noted  its uses below  for learning as well as for quick revision ....

+    ORDER TO FOLLOW :

 📝 class_Obj.java